Is an MBA still relevant in today’s business world?

 The program is structured to enrich your experience through innovative modes of delivery and contemporary approaches and developments relating to corporate leadership, offering valuable networking opportunities.

-Graduates can be employed across a diverse range of professional, commercial, industrial and not-for-profit organisations, or a range of industries.
+Graduates can be employed across a diverse range of professional, commercial, industrial, and not-for-profit organisations or a range of industries.
 These could include health and science, public administration and safety, NGOs and non-profits or startups.

 You will start your MBA journey by undertaking functional courses that introduce business concepts, followed by courses that draw upon the learning activities, experience and knowledge required to focus on strategy development.

 The courses featured in RMIT Online’s MBA will set you on the path to business leadership and prepare you to thrive in a rapidly changing world.
+For those asking is an MBA still relevant, RMIT demonstrates how modern MBAs equip graduates with strategic, analytical and leadership skills to tackle real-world challenges.

-Learn more about RMIT Online's MBA, made for industry 4.0 - Get in touch with our Enrolment team on 1300 701 171.
+Get in touch with our Enrolment team today on 1300 701 171.